NotAwesome2/Plugins/README.md

 ## grc.cs
 This plugin adds /GotoRandomCool, which is like /gotorandom, but based on a curated list.
 The list can be managed with the /grc command.

+## make.cs
+This plugins adds /make and /makeGB, which allows you to quickly create shapes such as slabs, walls, and stairs, for the level you're in or the entire server.

+Use `/help make` or `/help makegb` for more information.

 ## orderblocks.cs
 This plugin makes ordering the block menu much easier.
-See /help orderblocks for usage.
+See `/help orderblocks` for usage.
 The top left of the inventory matches with 0, 0, 0 in the blockorder world.
 All blocks should have 1 block of air between them.

 ## tempbot.cs
 This plugin is complimentary to [Not-Awesome-Script](https://github.com/NotAwesome2/Not-Awesome-Script).
 It allows you to create clientside instances of bots to manipulate with scripted movements.
 See /help tempbot for more details.